thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 ### Scenario 2 : A farmer provides his production data and its type (crop, fertilizer)
-Dhruv has just finished his crop.
+Shyla has just finished his crop.
 He measures his production.
-He logs in on the DREAM platform where he had already registered.
-He goes to the page "Release production".
-He fills the following sections: seed, production amount, surface area of the cultivated fields, location (?), start and end date.
+She logs in on the DREAM platform where she had already registered.
+She goes to the page "Release production".
+He fills the following sections: seed variety, seed rate, production amount, surface area of the cultivated fields, location (?), start and end date.

 ### Scenario 3 : A farmer creates a discussion forum
-Shyla has seen her culture giving poor results on the last year due to climate change.
-He wants to use some fertilizers but he doesn't know about the local/national regulation.
-He posts a new topic on DREAM.
+Dhruv's old tractor is broken.
+He wonders if he should try to repair it, if possible, and if not, what modern model he should choose.
+He looks for feedbacks on the forum discussion of the DREAM platform.
+As he can't find any on the kind of engine he owns, he creates a new topic, explains his issue and waits for answers.

 ### Scenario 4 : A farmer looks at the prediction

 ### Scenario 5 : A farmer is asked his productivity for the previous year (at the cropping season) and after a while receives an incentive and a request for best pratices
+Between April and October, Amar crops and harvests rice during the so-called "Kharif"season.
+In November, he receives a notification from DREAM that urges him to release his production data - seed variety, seed rate, production amount, surface area of the cultivated fields, location (?), start and end date - before the end of the month.
+He instantly performs.
+On the first of December, a notification telling the completudeness of the database gathering the production data of the farmers in Amar's area (?) is sent by the system to the dedicated policy makers.

 ### Scenario 6 : A farmer looks for advice on fertilizer on a forum (filter by tag, area,... ? research).
 He finds someone that put a good answer -> he joins him privately.
 He replies to another question.